Carlo Gaetano Gaisruck: Archbishop of Milan

 Gaisruck had a preference for the secular priests formed in the seminaries of the diocese.
 His approach with the religious orders was complex: he did not allow the return in Milan of the Jesuits, Dominicans and Capuchins, but he allowed for example the Barnabites and the Somaschi, more active in assistance and education.
 Among the congregations of nuns, he allowed the reconstitution of the Ambrosians of the Sacro Monte and in 1844 the Ursulines.

 In 1841 he founded the journal L'amico cattolico (the Catholic friend) to promote an updated religious information.
-Gaisruck was charged by some anonymous priests in front of Pope Gregory XVI of Jansenist leanings and not to be enough a devotee to Rome.
+Gaisruck was charged by some anonymous priests in front of Pope Gregory XVI of Jansenist leanings and not being enough of a devotee to Rome.
 The pope himself wrote him a letter of reprimand in regard to the 1844 edition of the Ambrosian Breviary.
 Gaisruck rejected both charges.

 Cardinal Gaisruck participated to the 1829 and 1830–31 Papal conclaves.
 In the 1846 conclave, he was to present the veto of the Emperor of Austria against the election of Cardinal Giovanni Maria Mastai-Ferretti, the Archbishop of Imola, but arrived too late; the latter had already been elected and taken the name Pius IX.

 He died in Milan on 19 November 1846.
 He left all his properties to the Archdiocese of Milan and his remains were buried in the South nave of the Cathedral of Milan.

-Even if Gaisruck was personally deemed as a pious and vigorous pastor, his Austrian nationality and his idea of Church tied with the Austrian Empire made him unpopular during the last years of this life, in a period already marked by expectations for the Italian unification.
+Even if Gaisruck was personally deemed as a pious and vigorous pastor, his Austrian nationality and his idea of the Church tied with the Austrian Empire made him unpopular during the last years of his life, in a period already marked by expectations for the Italian unification.